Baylor > Welcome > Graduate > MA Requirements

 Admission is contingent upon meeting the following requirements:

-Probationary admission may be allowed when the undergraduate grade point average in English falls below 3.5 but not below 3.0 and/or the overall grade point average falls below 3.0 but not below 2.7, or when the Graduate Record Examination composite aptitude score falls below 1000 and/or the verbal section below 600.
+Probationary admission may be allowed when the undergraduate grade point average in English falls below 3.5 but not below 3.0 and/or the overall grade point average falls below 3.0 but not below 2.7, or when the Graduate Record Examination composite aptitude score falls below 300 and/or the verbal section below 160.
 Probationary admission requires the approval of the departmental graduate committee and means that the student must make a "B" average in the first 9 graduate hours of coursework at Baylor.
 Final approval rests with the Graduate School.
-One may not hold an assistantship while on probation.
+One may not hold an assistantship in the English Department while on probation.

 An applicant who is qualified for unconditional admission but who lacks six or fewer hours of required coursework may, in the first semester, pursue work for graduate credit while also completing work which will satisfy the prerequisites, subject to the approval of the department chairperson and the Graduate School.
 The total course load may not exceed 15 semester hours, of which only 12 semester hours may be for graduate credit.